espen795/Likeback-Tinder-Likes/README.md

 Small footnote because I have already got this question from friends, you can only like back people who:
 1) Liked you (of course)
 2) You have not swiped on (neither liked or disliked).
 Tinder does sometimes show profiles again, but this is rare and random.
-3) Developing on this script is difficult, because I need to get (sometimes multiple) likes.
-Not always easy.
-4) You might need to manually remove pictures from the pics folder
+3) You might need to manually remove pictures from the pics folder